InsanusMokrassar/IObjectK/README.md

 This repository was created for give an opportunity to simplify using objects such as:

 1. JSON
 2. Map/HashMap
 3. Databases (simple)
+4. Some web/local databases via sockets
+5. Some web/local connections
-4. Common databases
+6. Common databases

 ### JSON and Map/HashMap
 JSON - format of data such as